 The key is to find one that offers DC power through a barrel jack and has selectable voltage.
-Some laptops still feature proprietary or standard DC barrel jacks, despite a world that’s quickly moving to USB-C, and there are power banks still designed for powering these laptops.
+Some laptops still feature proprietary plugs and standard DC barrel jacks, despite a world that’s quickly moving to USB-C Power Delivery, and there are power banks designed for powering these laptops.
 Be careful: do not be fooled by USB-C. The standard requires the receiving end have a certification chip to identify the device and set the voltage.
-Without this communication, power will default to 5V, which isn’t enough to power the GFX 50S or 50R.
-Life would be easier had the GFX 50S and 50R been supplied with USB-C charging.
+Without this communication, power output defaults to 5V at 1A.
+Obviously this is not enough to power the GFX 50S or 50R.
+Life would be easier had the GFX 50S and 50R been supplied with USB-C PD charging.

 To begin, you will need 3 things:

-- Power cable with 5.5mm male barrel jacks at both ends
+- DC power cable with standard 5.5mm male barrel jacks at both ends and positive (+) center post

-- Barrel jack adapter to convert the cable’s 5.5mm jack with 2.1mm center pin to 5.5mm jack and 2.5mm pin
+- Barrel jack adapter to convert the cable’s 5.5mm jack with 2.1mm positive (+) center pin to a 5.5mm jack with 2.5mm center pin

 The power bank I’ve settled on is the Omnicharge Omni Mobile 25600.
 It has selectable voltage from 12-20V and outputs via a 5.5*2.1mm DC barrel jack.
 There’s also a pair of USB-A ports, a USB-C input/output port for charging the power bank itself and a built-in Qi wireless charging pad.
-While a bit large, it’s still similar to other power banks of its capacity but offers a lot more connectivity.
+While a bit large, it’s still similar in mass to other brands of power banks of its capacity but offers a lot more connectivity.
 Plus, it’s right at the TSA limit for air travel.
-You can take this anywhere and charge anything… including your GFX.
+You can take this anywhere and use it to charge anything… including your GFX.